Lal Thanzara

 Lal Thanzara is an Indian politician from Mizoram.
-He is currently serving as President of Mizoram Pradesh Congress Committee.
-He was the member of Mizoram Legislative Assembly for Aizawl North 3.
-He is the former President of Mizoram Football Association.
+He is currently serving as President of the Mizoram Pradesh Congress Committee.
+He was a member of the Mizoram Legislative Assembly for Aizawl North 3.
+He is a former President of the Mizoram Football Association.

 He won Aizawl North 3 by winning 6,175 of the 10,916 votes polled.
 He is the brother of the former Chief Minister of Mizoram Lal Thanhawla.
-Touted by many as the Chief Minister in waiting, he was the Cabinet Minister for Health & Family Welfare, Information & Communication Technology, Information & Public Relations and assisted his brother the Chief Minister in Public Works Department and Power and Electricity Department in Government of Mizoram till 2018 when the General Assembly Elections were held and he lost his seat in Aizawl North 3 to C. Lalmuanpuia from Mizo National Front.
+Touted by many as a Chief Minister in waiting, he was the Cabinet Minister for Health & Family Welfare, Information & Communication Technology, Information & Public Relations and assisted his brother, the Chief Minister in Public Works Department and Power and Electricity Department, in the Government of Mizoram till 2018 when the General Assembly Elections were held and he lost his seat in Aizawl North 3 to C. Lalmuanpuia from the Mizo National Front.